 As mentioned earlier, all microgreens will grow in soil and soil-less media.
 Some crops are recommended NOT to be grown hydroponically.
 A rule of thumb is the large seeds should be grown in soil or soil-less media.
 This is because they need to be covered with a small layer of soil in order for the seed coat to shed itself from the emerging first set of leaves.

 Examples include: Beets, Chard, Buckwheat, Cilantro, Pea, Sorrel (Microherb), Sunflower

 Management of lighting is very important with most microgreens, but pretty simple to manage.
-For some micros, it's imperative to provide a ‘blackout’ period for the first few days.
+For many micros, it's imperative to provide a ‘stacking’ period for the first few days.
 In most cases, this is a period of about 4-5 days after seeding.
 This will help maintain high humidity in and around the media to help your seeds germinate evenly.
 This period of imbibition (seeds swelling with water) is very important.
-Misting the surface of the seeds, media, and dome (if you use one) accelerates the rate of germination and consistency of germination rate (which is very important come harvest).

 After 4-5 days, the crop is ready to accept light.
 In some crops, you can strengthen the roots by flipping the blackout dome over and setting it right on top of the emerging crop for a day.

 If the room in which you’re growing the microgreens has good sunlight, you may need a minimal amount of supplemental light.
 Some micros require more light, some not as much…your best guide is to read up on the crop you’re choosing to grow.
 In all cases, remember you only need to get the crop beginning to make true leaves.
 If the emerging crop is ‘leggy’ it needs more light.
 If growing in racks stacked, then supplemental light will be needed for those shelves that do not have access to natural light.
 If the leaves exhibit spots, your light is probably too close.